• Skip to primary navigation

 3. On the confirmation pop-up, click on Delete Account and data button to confirm.

-As mentioned above, the User Account will be permanently deleted from your computer, along with all the Files and Settings linked to the User Account.
+As mentioned above, the User Account will be permanently deleted from the computer, along with all the Files linked to that particular User Account.

 2. Delete User Account Using Command Prompt

-A quick way to delete User Accounts on both Windows 11/10 computers is by using the Command Prompt with Admin privileges.
+A quick way to delete User Accounts on a Windows computer is by using the Command Prompt with Admin privileges.

 1. Type Command Prompt in the search bar > Right-click on Command Prompt App in the search results and click on Run as Administrator option.